 For instance, you might have a free infrastructure discovery and visualization tool.
 While you can use this tool to maintain an up-to-date view of your infrastructure inventory with a visual map of dependencies, it has no network monitoring features.
 To get information on availability and performance, you find another free or open source tool.
 If you want to diagnose problems more efficiently, you'll want to upgrade to a more integrated tool set.

-Related Content: Ultimate Buyer's Guide: Network Monitoring Software in 2017
+Related Content: Ultimate Buyer's Guide: Network Monitoring Software

 When you're ready for support